-- Employ enhanced skills related to professionalism, communication and leadership with respect to care decisions, transfer of accountability, scope of practice and team collaboration/consultation to improve continuity of care and enhance the patient and family care experience.
+Employ enhanced skills related to professionalism, communication and leadership with respect to care decisions, accountability, and team collaboration/consultation to improve continuity of care and enhance the patient and family care experience.

-- Demonstrate enhanced problem-solving, critical thinking, observational assessment, analysis, and documentation skills within the enhanced personal support worker scope of practice.
+Demonstrate enhanced problem-solving, critical thinking, observational assessment, analysis, and documentation skills within the personal support worker's role and responsibilities.

-- Develop accountability for own actions while recognizing boundaries of knowledge and skills in accordance with scope of practice, applicable legislation and employer expectations.
+Develop accountability for own actions while recognizing boundaries of knowledge and skills in accordance with role and responsibilities, applicable legislation and employer expectations.

 Click on the course code or title below for a full description of the course.
 If available for registration, clicking on "Details" in the status column will open a new browser tab or window in the Student Portal.

 |HEAL1810||Mental Health First Aid

 Description: Mental Health First Aid (MHFA) is the help provided to a person developing a mental health problem or experiencing a mental health crisis.
 Just as physical first aid is administered to an injured person before medical treatment can be obtained, MHFA is given until appropriate treatment is found or until the crisis is resolved.
 This course aims to improve mental health literacy, and provide the skills and knowledge to help people better manage potential or developing mental health problems in themselves, a family member, a friend or a colleague.

 Anyone can benefit from MHFA training.
 It is open to members of the general public.
 Families affected by mental health problems, teachers, health service providers, emergency workers, frontline workers who deal with the public, volunteers, human resources professionals, employers and community groups are just a few of the groups who have benefited from MHFA.